Home RecipesDessertsSpooky Eye Pies

 4. Place the pie crusts on the pies.

 5. Seal the edges with a fork.
-Be careful when sealing the top crust to prevent the bottom cooked crust from breaking.
+Be careful when sealing the top crust to prevent the bottom crust from breaking.

 6. Cut a smaller (2 inches in diameter) round crust to use on top of this crust.